byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 1. Go inside the `Labs` directory in your repo by typing at the command prompt one of the following: `cd 220_yourName/Labs` or `cd 323_yourName/Labs`.
 2. Create a lab-specific project directory in there to hold your lab files like this: `mkdir Lab3`.
 3. Go into that project directory using `cd Lab3`.
 4. Copy your SystemVerilog files and your XDC file into this directory.
 NOTE: there cannot be any subdirectories inside here - your files all just live in this directory.
+    - Your first time finding your files in your Vivado project may take some looking.
+In your Vivado project directory you should see a directory called something like `Lab3.srcs` - where `Lab3` is the name of the current lab.
+Your SystemVerilog files are likely at: `Lab3.srcs/sources_1/new` and your .xdc file will be buried in a directory under `Lab3.srcs/constrs_1`.
+    - An easy way to find files in a directory hierarchy would be to type: `find Lab3.srcs -name \*.sv` - this will print out the locations of all the .sv files.
+You can use a similar command to find your .xdc file.
+    - Find and copy those files to the project directory you created in the previous step.
+Remember, you copy files using the `cp` command.
+A Symbiflow TA can help you with this the first time.
 5. Now, create a file called `Makefile` here with these contents and save it.
 ```
 current_dir := ${CURDIR}